laacz/aoc-2022/readme.md

 Those days, when tests pass, but actual input doens't generate an acceptable result.
 The culprit was a newline at the end of input data.
 Second part was a breeze after that.
 Took my time to refactor into smaller chunks to encapsulate stuff and avoid func name collisions with builtins.

+## Day 21

+First part was easily by evaluating all yelled at monkeys in a loop, until there is no more unknown numbers.
+Second part was tricky, since approach had to be completely different.
+When parsing, we mark a path from `humn` to `root`.
+Then we solve for that, using existing solution from the part 1.
+I was afraid about the stack (it's recursive), but it turned out that solution path is not that long.
+Longest was to figure out the right approach for the revese solver.